M-Mbugua/rest-react-node/README.md

 ## Description

-The application is a blogging platform that is written in React for the front-end.
+The application is a blogging platform that uses React for the front-end.
 It is hosted on an Express server which responds to client requests by retrieving data from MongoDB Atlas.
 The front-end and back-end communicate using REST API endpoints.

+## Technologies used

+- React
+- Node
+- MongoDB Atlas
+- Express
+- Typescript

 ## Installation